 I am able to offer confidential psychotherapy at no fee as part of my preparing for accreditation with UKCP.
 I will ask you to meet the cost of the room hire for the hour’s session, though, when I return to working face to face.
 I work on the Wirral and, while the Covid crisis continues, remotely by video.
 If you choose to work with me, we would meet for an hour-long session regularly once a week.
 This would give us time to process what has come up in each session and build on it for the next session.

 My work is supervised in accordance with the professional and ethical requirements of the Karuna Institute, which is a member organisation of the UKCP.

 If you would like to arrange an initial appointment with me, or to discuss the possibility of our working together, please contact me using the contact form at the bottom of this page.

 I’m a psychotherapist based in North West, UK pursuing accreditation to full UKCP membership.

 I have a Masters’ Degree in Core Process Psychotherapy from the Karuna Institute and Middlesex University and a Diploma in Relational Mindfulness.
-I took my undergraduate degree in philosophy and have practised as a barrister for many years.
+I took my undergraduate degree in philosophy and practised as a barrister for many years